Clinton-dev/Password-Locker/README.md

 ## Description

-Simple Python App that creates new contacts with properties.
-Touches on Test Driven Development using unittest (Python test framework).
+An amazing application that will help you in managing your numerous account details including your passwords and even generate new passwords for you.
+Test Driven Development approach using unittest (Python test framework) is used in the creation of the application.

 ## Technologies Used